No, wood stain doesn’t protect wood from moisture, water, scratches, or UV lights. It only offers minimal protection from dust, debris, and handling.

 In terms of beauty, staining wood is better because the stain is designed with colorants or paint pigments to alter the color and shade of the surface.
 When dry, the stain produces an attractive and colorful finish.

 Sealing doesn’t offer an attractive finish.
-Most sealants don’t have pigments in their formula and dry to form a clear and glossy finish.
+Most sealers don’t have pigments in their formula and dry to form a clear and glossy finish.
 This will get boring to look at after a while.

-For indoor decorative wooden surfaces, use stain as they don’t need much protection.
-For outdoor surfaces, use sealant because the stain isn’t durable enough to withstand weather elements.
+For indoor decorative wooden surfaces, use wood stains as they don’t need much protection.
+For outdoor surfaces, use sealers because the stain isn’t durable enough to withstand weather elements.
 You can also apply stain and then seal it with polyurethane or spar varnish.

-To prevent the wood from rotting, the finish must be moisture-resistant and thick enough to prevent termites and bugs from burrowing into.
-Ordinary stain is prone to all these things, so it won’t protect the surface from anything.
+To prevent wood from rotting, the finish must be moisture-resistant and thick enough to prevent termites and bugs from burrowing into it.
+Wood stain is prone to all these and won’t protect the surface from them.